DataDog/hiring-engineers/answers.md

 I watched [this](https://www.youtube.com/watch?v=kGKc7423744&ab_channel=Datadog) video owned by Datadog several times to better udnerstand the file structures and other important things to note such as both of the files needing the exact same name.
 From here I was able to navigate the directory in my terminal and create these:
 1. Navigate to ``/opt/datadog-agent/check.d`` create a python file my_metric.py ``touch my_metric.py``
 2. Navigate to ``/opt/datadog-agent/conf.d`` create a .yaml ``touch my_metric.yaml``
-3. use random function to generate a series [found on stackoverflow](https://stackoverflow.com/questions/67694523/python-generate-random-number)
+3. Use random function to generate a series [found on stackoverflow](https://stackoverflow.com/questions/67694523/python-generate-random-number)
 4. I copied the documentation code and used the ``randint`` function to generate a random number

 ````